Korean Vegetable Pancakes (Yachajeon)

 • Lower the heat and let the pancake cook evenly on both sides as we want the veggies to cook through.
 Be sure to flip the pancake at the halfway mark; and you can also add a splash more oil as required.

-• Slice up the yachajeon into bite-sized pieces and serve with the dipping sauce on the side.
+• To serve, slice up the yachajeon into bite-sized pieces and serve with the dipping sauce on the side.

 korean vegetable pancakes